matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 173) Pub/Sub - Sending and Receiving a Message?
 Answer: Publisher Sends a message to Topic.
 Message individually delivered to each and every subscription.
 Subscribers can receive a message either by.
 Push: Pub/Sub sends the message to subscriber.
-Pull: Subscribers poll for messages.
+Pull: Subscribers pull for messages.
 Subscribers send acknowledgement(s).
 Message(s) are removed form subscriptions message queue: Pub/Sub ensures for messages is retained per subscription until it is acknowledged.